RansNotDev/RansNotDev/README.md

 <div align="center">

-*Built with purpose · Deployed with AWS · Powered by persistence*
+*Built with purpose · Powered by persistence*

 `// coded → graduated → BPO → back to tech`